 Millennials surpassed Generation X as the largest labor group in 2015, and they are on pace to account for more than 75 percent of the U.S. workforce by 2025.
 However, according to some widely held stereotypes, millennials might not be up to the task.
-They’ve been derided as the “me generation” and branded as everything from lazy to needy.
+They’ve been derided as “generation me” and branded as everything from lazy to needy.

-Lucky for us, many popular myths about millennials don’t check out.
-Like each generation before, millennials want to be valued, productive members of the workforce.
+For us, many of the popular myths about millennials simply don’t check out.
+Like each generation before it, millennials want to be valued, productive members of the workforce.
 They bring new skills and perspectives—but that’s an asset, not a liability.
-It’s up to today’s business leaders to motivate, engage, and best use millennials’ talents.
+It’s up to today’s business leaders to motivate, engage, and integrate millennial talents into the workplace.
 Read on as we unpack three of the most common myths about millennials.

-Millennials’ use of technology is a big factor.
-They use technology to automate and streamline organizational processes and to make their jobs easier.
-Older coworkers might view that as “laziness.”
-Millennials view it as increased productivity.
-A PricewaterhouseCoopers study found that 75 percent of millennials believe that technology makes them more effective at work, and that 50 percent said that their managers don’t understand the technologies they’re using.
+For example, millennials use technology to automate and streamline organizational processes to make their jobs easier.
+Older coworkers might view that as laziness, while millennials view it as a way to boost productivity.
+A PwC study found that 75 percent of millennials believe that technology makes them more effective at work, and that 50 percent said that their managers don’t understand the technologies they’re using.
 Not surprisingly, the study’s authors concluded that “technology is often a catalyst for intergenerational conflict in the workplace, and many millennials feel held back by rigid or outdated working styles.”

 Millennials and older generations also define the workday differently.
 For older workers, the work day is defined by being physically present in the workplace—but millennials are always connected by technology and can get their work done from virtually anywhere.
 If a younger worker isn’t present in the office, an older coworker might falsely assume that she’s not working—and that she’s “lazy.”
 In The New Leadership Literacies, author Bob Johansen describes a “transitional period” between the traditional and distributed workplaces, which consist of networks of remote workers connected by technology.